rh0910/410Project/README.md

 The libraries from the @sign website and github repository.
 Specifically for this project we made use of the AtClient, AtSign, KeyBuilders, Keys, Keys.PublicKeys.
 All these, and a whole lot more can be found on the @sign github repository [here](https://github.com/atsign-foundation/)

+Step-by-step instructions on setting up the software environment can be found in this [link](https://docs.atsign.com/) from @sign themselves.

 # Project Details:
 "Sense for a collision and send the data between two atSigns.